CCV Frequently Asked Questions for CIHR Applicants

 Q2: When I press the "Submit" button, does that mean that my CV has been submitted to CIHR as part of my application to a funding opportunity?

 A: Pressing "Submit" when you are in the CCV system sends all CV data that you have entered to CIHR.
-However, in order to link a specific CV version to your CIHR application you will need to enter the CCV confirmation number that is associated with that specific CV in ResearchNet.
+However, in order to link a specific CV submission to your CIHR application, you will need to enter the CCV confirmation number that is associated with that specific CV in ResearchNet.

 Q3: Can I make changes to my CIHR CCV after I press "Submit"?

-A: Once you press "Submit" within the CCV system, this version of your CV is stored as-is.
-You cannot make changes to this version of your CV; however, you may create a new CV and make the necessary changes within the new version.
-When you submit the new version, a new confirmation number will be generated which you will need to enter or update in your ResearchNet application.
+A: Once you press "Submit" within the CCV system, this CV submission is stored as-is.
+You cannot make any changes to the PDF submission; however, you can make the desired revisions within the CV template, and then re-submit your CV.
+When making a new submission, a new confirmation number will be generated which you will need to enter or update in your ResearchNet application.

 Q4: I recently successfully submitted my CCV to a CIHR competition.
 Why does my CCV now show errors in it?

-A: Periodically, CIHR makes changes to the requirements of the CIHR CCV based on feedback from applicants and peer-reviewers.
-If you are now seeing errors, it probably means that CIHR has either added in a new mandatory field, or has changed an existing field from optional to mandatory.
-Please read the error messages and add in the required information.
+A: Periodically, CIHR makes changes to the requirements of the CIHR CCV based on feedback from applicants and peer reviewers.
+If you are now seeing errors, it may be due to a number of things:

 Q5: How do I link my CCV to a CIHR funding opportunity in ResearchNet?